-In case you’ve not been able to file your income tax return before the prescribed due date, you can still file a belated return of income tax after the due date as well.
+In simple words, in case you’ve not been able to file your income tax return before the prescribed due date, you can still file a belated return of income tax after the due date as well.
 Under Section 139(1), the normal due date of filing of income tax return is

 However, in case you have missed the above deadline for filing of income tax return, you can still submit a belated return of income tax after the due date under Section 139(4)

 Belated Return of Income Tax after Due Date